 Use the GitHub interface to make a release.

 Apache, to serve the finished documents.

 The result is mostly contained in a Docker container, with some integration in the Jenkins build job.

-Cloning the doc-template repository, with a name beginning with
+Create a new repository using the doc-template template repository (”Use this template”), with a name beginning with

 Create a new job, based on: